 Hmong Kings’ Palace also known as Dinh Vua Meo is a grand construction built in the late 19th century with distinctive architecture that combines many cultures and mysterious stories concerning.
 Explore with us the impressive beauty in the Hmong Kings’ Palace to know why it becomes a special tourist destination.

-General information of the Hmong King's Palace
+General information about the Hmong King's Palace

 Also known as Dinh thu ho Vuong (the mansion of the Vuong family), Hmong King's Palace is located in Sa Phin Valley, Lung Phin Commune, Dong Van District, Ha Giang Province, about 125 km from the city centre and only 15 km away from the famous Dong Van karst plateau.
 The ancient mansion is related to the life and career of Hmong father and his son named Vuong Chinh Duc and Vuong Chi Sinh (or Vuong Chi Thanh) accordingly.
 Mr. Vuong Chinh Duc (1886 - 1962) was the head of the mountainous feudal regime of the Hmong ethnic group, so he was also known by the powerful name: Hmong King.
 His son followed the revolutionary movement and was elected to the Vietnam National Assembly for the first two terms thanks to his contributions to the country.

-The ancient palace of the Hmong king with its unique design attracts many visitors
+The ancient palace of the Hmong king, with its unique design, attracts many visitors

 History of the Hmong King's Palace